Friendster: Languages

 Available languages include English, Filipino, Thai, Malay, Vietnamese, Indonesian, Chinese (both Traditional and Simplified), Japanese, Korean, and Spanish.
 Users can also enter content on Friendster in any language.

 Friendster launched all language support on a single domain – www.friendster.com.
 Friendster was the first global online social network to support Asian languages and others on a single domain so that users from around the world were able to talk to each other.

 Development

 Friendster had been an open site since August 2006 when it first began allowing widgets and content to be embedded in user profile pages through its developer program.
 In 2007, roughly 40% of Friendster's users had widgets on their profiles.

 Friendster gave software developers access to APIs that utilized content and data within the Friendster network to build and deploy customizable applications on and off Friendster.
 Friendster's Developer Program was an open, non-proprietary platform with an open revenue model.

 Friendster was the first social network to support both the OpenSocial and the Facebook Platform.

 In December 2009, Friendster relaunched its website with a new interface.

-In Fall of 2024, Friendster relaunched in a soft fashion of invite only approach similar to how Gmail launched.